spex-lang/spex/README.md

 cabal install spex spex-demo-petstore
 ```

+## Usage

+Click the "▶ Example" buttons in the features list to see examples of how to
+invoke `spex`.

 ## Contributing

 Spex is at an early stage of development and there are many ways to help out,